gargi/Devops-Project/Deployment/README.md

 [Feature Flag Demo](https://www.youtube.com/watch?v=KYcThmDIB44&edit=vd)

 * ### Monitoring deployed application
 We have used  New Relic to monitor the application we have deployed.
 When the CPU usage increases above 20% or when memory usage increases above 30%, an email is sent as an alert.
+We are also monitoring application using newrelic ruby gem.

 Canary Monitoring